verbb/events/docs/template-guides/single-event.md

 {% endif %}
 ```

 The above shows all tickets for an event, whether they're available or not.
-We use `ticket.isAvailable` to see if we can purchase this ticket, as it could be sold out.
+We use `ticket.getIsAvailable()` to see if we can purchase this ticket, as it could be sold out.

 If you wanted to only show the available tickets, and not show sold out ones, you could loop through `event.availableTickets()` instead.